Legal Representation for E-Cigarettes and Vape Pen Injuries

 What Are E-Cigarettes?

 E-cigarettes are battery-powered devices with a cartridge containing a liquid nicotine solution.
 The solution is heated into a vapor when inhaled, thereby delivering nicotine to the user.
-They are designed to simulate smoking and have many names, including:
+They are a of simulation smoking and have many names, including:

 - Vape pens